Gabrielvsiqueira/chat-project/src/readme.md

 6. Type and send messages
 7. Use "Disconnect" to leave the system

-The system supports multiple concurrent clients and real-time message exchange.
+The system supports multiple concurrent clients and real-time protocoloMessage exchange.